Who needs food manager certification in Alabama?

 - Temporary food establishments

-Food manager certification vs. food handler license
+Food manager certification vs. food handlers card

 State law does not mandate food handler licenses, although local health departments may require them.
 Restaurant owners should check their county’s requirements to ensure compliance with local law.